Do You Have What It Takes to Start a Business?

 Key Takeaways

-- Your success may be less dependent on what you have than on what you’re ready to do.
+- Your success may be less dependent on what you have than what you’re ready to do.

 - No formula or belief system can ever guarantee success, but a willingness to really work hard and make sacrifices is always a requirement.